AgoraIO/video-sdk-samples-reactjs/readme.md

     ```
     The project opens in your default browser.

-1. Select an item from the dropdown to test the sample codes.
->>>>>>> 578cc4ae51b74ea0a585d28e2634dfa6cc348f40

-1. Open a command prompt in the project folder, and run the following command:

-    ``` bash
-    npm start
-    ```
-    The project opens in your default browser.

-1. Select a sample code form the dropdown that you wish to execute.
+1. Select an sample code form the dropdown that you wish to execute.